 Some other sleep disorders to consider when experiencing insomnia include the following:

-This sleep disorder is characterized by an unpleasant sensation in the legs and an uncontrollable urge to move the legs during a relaxation period.
+This sleep disorder is characterized by an unpleasant sensation in the legs and an uncontrollable urge to move the legs during a relaxation or sleep period.

-It is a breathing pause which lasts 10 seconds or more and may happen many times during the night.
-These breathing pauses can cause conscious or unconscious arousals.
+Sleep apnea is a pause in breathing which lasts 10 seconds or more and may happen many times during the night.
+These breathing pauses can cause conscious or unconscious awakenings.

 The health consequences of insomnia

-It is important to treat insomnia because the consequences can affect your daily life and may also become dangerous for you and other people around you.
+It is important to treat insomnia because the consequences can affect your health and daily life.
+Sustained insomnia can become dangerous for you and those around you.

-– Fatigue, often seen by intensive drowsiness while awake.
+– Fatigue, or intense drowsiness while awake.
 This may be dangerous when you are working or driving.

 – Increased irritability.
-Your social life can be tainted by this behavior.
+Your relationships and social life can be tainted by this behaviour.

 – Memory loss and difficulty concentrating.
 These consequences will compromise your performance at work and your quality of life.

-Insomnia may worsen your symptoms such as headaches, increased body pain, digestive problems, etc.
+Insomnia may intensify other symptoms such as headaches, increased body pain, digestive problems, etc.

-If insomnia persists despite pharmacological or non-pharmacological treatment, a polysomnography test is sometimes recommended.
-Discuss this with a Dorma specialist to know more about the medical procedure.
+If insomnia persists despite medication treatment or non-medication treatment, a polysomnography test is sometimes recommended.
+Speak with a Dorma sleep specialist to learn more about this type of sleep test.